Our Licensed Massage Therapists:

 Massage creates a feeling of relaxation and can reduce anxiety and stress levels.

 is a Licensed Massage Therapist and a member of the National Certification Board for Therapeutic Massage & Bodywork.
 In 2006 Jack graduated from the National Massage Therapy Institute in Falls Church, Virginia.
-Jack joins us with over 13 years of experience performing therapeutic massage.
+Jack provides patient care with over 15 years of experience performing therapeutic massage.
 Helping people achieve better health and relaxation through specialized care is his goal.
 Jack’s therapeutic techniques include Deep Tissue, Swedish, Cranio-sacral (Level 1), Acupressure, Reflexology, and Geriatric Massage.
-Jack is certified in Virginia and Washington, D.C.
+Jack is licensed in Virginia and Washington, D.C.

 is a Licensed Medical Massage Therapist and a member of the American Massage Therapy Association, with a B.S. in Biology, and licensed under the Virginia Board of Nursing.
 In 2001, she attended the Virginia School of Massage in Charlottesville, Virginia.
 Tanya has interned at both the University of Virginia Chronic Pain Facility and the Martha Jefferson Hospital located in Charlottesville.
 During that time she treated a broad spectrum of patient conditions ranging from the Labor & Delivery Center to the Hospice Center.
 Tanya has experience treating patients actively receiving chemotherapy as well as those receiving various chronic pain treatments.
 The modalities Tanya enjoys working with most include Swedish, Deep Tissue, Prenatal, and Myofascial as well as Myoskeletal Alignment Technique (M.A.T.), Sports Massage, and Russian Sports Massage.